 Bocadillo de jamón at Mercado Central

 Valencia’s central market is just as impressive as those in many cities five times its size.
 The building itself is architecturally beautiful, even before you’ve got to the food.
-Grab yourself a bocadillo de jamón (such a sexier way to say a ham sandwich!) while you wander round the stalls selling the very best jamón Iberico, Spanish cheeses, fresh fish, olives, nuts, dried fruit and of course all those mysterious paella beans…
+Grab yourself a bocadillo de jamón (such a sexier way to say a ham sandwich!) while you wander round the stalls selling the very best jamón Iberico, Spanish cheeses, fresh fish, olives, nuts, dried fruit and of course garrofó – the mysterious beans you find in paella…

 For more information, visit Mercado Central’s website.